 Yes, NBA players are paid very handsomely to do their jobs even on the days they'd rather not do them, but they are still human beings, which makes them susceptible to the universal emotion of feeling bummed out that you have to work on a holiday.
 That bummer gets compounded when you have to work far away from your home, as is the case for players on NBA teams in the midst of road trips that have them spending holidays somewhere other than under their own roofs.

 Due to the quirks of NBA scheduling, one such team, the LeBron James-led Miami Heat, gets the unfortunate two-fer of traveling for both Thanksgiving and Christmas.
 For the former, though, they'll at least get something resembling the comfort of home.
-With Miami in Ohio to take on the Cleveland Cavaliers on Wednesday — for whom, as you might have heard, Akron-native James used to play, and whose fans and even former teammates would like it if he decided to do so again in the near future — the Heat's staff switched up the team's travel plans "so James could host Thanksgiving dinner at his northeast Ohio home," according to Tim Reynolds of the Associated Press:
+With Miami in Ohio (but not in Miami, Ohio, natch) to take on the Cleveland Cavaliers on Wednesday — for whom, as you might have heard, Akron-native James used to play, and whose fans and even former teammates would like it if he decided to do so again in the near future — the Heat's staff switched up the team's travel plans "so James could host Thanksgiving dinner at his northeast Ohio home," according to Tim Reynolds of the Associated Press:

 "We would have loved to have been here for the holidays, Thanksgiving and Christmas being here in Miami," James said.
 "We don't mind playing on those holidays.
 Wish we could have been here, but I am happy that I'm able to do something for the team for Thanksgiving."